UofT-Government-Project/Covid19_PHU/README.md

 ## Dashboard

 An interactive dashboard has been created providing statistics of age group and gender for each Public Health Unit in Ontario. <br>
 The sample data was extracted using pandas in Python to clean data using similar process as the ETL.
 Then the data was grouped by each PHU to tabulate totals.
-Thereafter the final dataframe was transformed into a preferred JSON format.  *Step by step process can be seen in [!Processing csv_to_json](https://github.com/UofT-Government-Project/Covid19_PHU/blob/main/JS_Dashboard/processing_csv_to_json.ipynb).*  <br>
+Thereafter the final dataframe was transformed into a preferred JSON format.  *Step by step process can be seen in [Processing csv_to_json](https://github.com/UofT-Government-Project/Covid19_PHU/blob/main/JS_Dashboard/processing_csv_to_json.ipynb).*  <br>
 Once data was saved as required, the file was called and filtered into a JavaScript file using D3.
 With each iteration 3 charts were created using plotly.
 Then the data has been displayed in HTML file calling bootstrap 3 to format the positioning of each chart. <br>
 <br>
-*The interactive dashboard has been deployed using github pages.  [!Statistics of Public Health Units in Ontario - Dashboard](https://uoft-government-project.github.io/Covid19_PHU/)
+*The interactive dashboard has been deployed using github pages.
+[Statistics of Public Health Units in Ontario - Dashboard](https://uoft-government-project.github.io/Covid19_PHU/)

 ## Google Presentation